 The financial impact of the proposed change depends on whether the jurisdiction already requires the reinforcement of washroom walls in some form, though in general the proposed change would increase the initial cost of construction.
-The cost estimates below are based on the prescriptive options described in PCF 2030.
+The cost estimates below are based on the compliance options described in PCF 2030.
 For designers who choose to use the performance-based option and demonstrate that their material, thickness and attachment combination would allow the installation of grab bars to meet the NBC requirements for structural strength, the costs would be different.

 Table 1 presents a breakdown of the cost estimates.
-The key assumptions are as follows:

-- The length of the side wall is 1 600 mm; costs differ based on the length of the wall. - For the walls along the shower or bathtub entry or exit: - the required area is assumed to span between two studs, though a larger area of coverage (1 200 mm wide × 2 400 mm high / 4 ft. wide × 8 ft. high) is assumed for the sheathing option, and - an additional stud would be needed to provide framing on either side of the shower entrance or bathtub rim for the blocking option. - For sheathing, the cost estimates assume that two 12.7 mm (0.5 in.) thick panels of plywood are fastened together with adhesive to achieve the required 25.4 mm (1 in.) thickness. - For bathtubs, the height of the rim is 355 mm (15 in.) above the floor.
-This is a conservative estimate; for higher tubs, the required area for wall coverage would be less.
+The length of the side wall is assumed to be 1 600 mm; where the wall is shorter, costs will be lower.
+For the wall behind the water closet, reinforcement (i.e., blocking) is assumed to span between two studs, though a larger area of coverage (1 200 mm wide \times 2 400 mm high) is assumed for the sheathing option.
+For sheathing, the cost estimates assume that two 12.7 mm thick panels of plywood are fastened together with adhesive to achieve the required 25.4 mm thickness.